abc-datacamp/abc-intro-2-r/chapter2.md

 Sadly, not all functions that fetch an element from a vector keep the associated name, e.g., `min(state.area)`, but you can find the index at which the minimum occurs, and use that.
 `state.area[which.min(state.area)]`

+To remove all names from vector elements, use the `unname()` function.

 *** =instructions